-The implemented library approach greatly facilitates the expansion of the available algorithms for time series analysis by just adding new processing codes as new OAT objects.
+The implemented library approach greatly facilitates the expansion of the available algorithms for time series analysis by just adding new processing code as new OAT objects.

-In the FREEWAT Lugano lake case study (Cannata et al., 2017), OAT was used to prepare and calibrate the model.
+In the FREEWAT Lugano lake case study (Cannata et al., 2017) OAT was used to prepare and calibrate the model.
 Temperature, precipitation, stream discharge, stream height, humidity, atmospheric pressure, and lake level at daily resolution have been directly imported in the model platform from a Web Sensor Observation Service compliant server.
-Thanks to OAT, time-series of weekly data were produced to feed a model based on 7-days stress periods, by using statistically sounding methods (e.g., filters and resampling or data filling).
-Temperature data were processed with a OAT process to calculate evaporation through the Hargreaves-Samani equation and it was used for the evaluation of direct evaporation from the lake.
-Precipitation was used to calculate the recharge applied to the model cells using the MODFLOW recharge package, mountain front recharge was represented using the MODFLOW well package, and direct precipitation to the lake surface was simulated as well.
-OAT was also used to automatically convert timeseries data from groundwater observation wells to MODFLOW head observations layers.
-Thanks to the OAT difference method, it was easy to infer flow observations from two streamflow gages to represent the water gain or loss by a river segment for calibration using UCODE.
+Thanks to OAT, various filters and resampling or data fill methods new, but statistically sounding, time-series at the model set temporal discretisation of 7-day stress periods, were produced.
+Temperature data was processed with a OAT process to calculate evaporation through the Hargreaves-Samani equation and it was used for the evaluation of direct evaporation from the lake.
+Precipitation was used to calculate the recharge applied to the model cells using the MODFLOW recharge package, mountain front recharge using the MODFLOW well package, as well as direct precipitation to the lake surface.
+OAT was also used to automatic convert time series data from groundwater observation wells to MODFLOW head observations layers.
+Thanks to the OAT difference method was easy to calculate flow observation from two streamflow gages to represent the water gain or lost by a river segment to conduct calibration using UCODE.

-Finally, FREEWAT generated head and flow observations, volumetric budget components (either as cumulative budgets or rates), and gage components can be imported in OAT to visually display or analyse model results.
+Finally, FREEWAT generated head and flow observations, listing file volumetric budget components (either as cumulative budgets or rates), and gage file components can be imported in OAT to visually display or analyse model results.